 “It’s gratifying to achieve such a positive result, not only to help prisoners in Colorado who have been suffering with this disease for so long, but also to serve as a model for states across the country confronting the same challenges as Colorado,” said Beall.

-Neal S. Cohen and Dana S. Katz, partners at Fox, as well as Jacob J. Baer, an associate at the firm, assisted Beall.
+Neal S. Cohen and Dana S. Katz, partners at Fox, assisted Beall.
 The team, along with the ACLU’s staff attorneys, dedicated more than 1,200 pro bono hours over a three-year span on the case.
 Under an agreement with the ACLU, attorney fees amounting to $175,000 will go to the ACLU Foundation.

 The settlement, approved by the Colorado State Claims Board on September 12, is expected to provide treatment to all 2,200 Colorado prisoners infected with chronic hepatitis C, ending the class action lawsuit brought last year by ACLU of Colorado and the Fox team.